moonburnt/goginst/README.md

 **Usage**:
 - Throw this script somewhere
-- Create `config` file inside `$HOME/.config/goginst` directory
+- Run it once to generate default configfile in `$HOME/.config/goginst/config`
-- Write down script's settings according to your setup (you can find list of settings you can freely change in `##Fallback values` category on the very beginning of script)
+- Edit configfile according to your setup
-- Run script like that: `./goginst.sh slug-of-the-game-you-want-to-unpack` (where slug is basically the name of your game's subdirectory, created by gogrepo.
+- Run script like that: `./goginst.sh <slug-of-the-game-you-want-to-unpack>` (where slug is basically the name of your game's subdirectory, created by gogrepo.
 E.g, say, for "Death Road to Canada" it will be "death_road_to_canada")

 **Dependencies**:
 - coreutils